 When you’re looking at success, especially in the beginning, you likely have stars in your eyes.
 There’s no way you could be too successful, right?
 Wrong.
 There are many ways that success could cause harm to your business.

 As a consultant, your clients rely on a personalized approach.
 It is your job to make sure that you are providing them with the time and the investment that they have paid for.
 If you’ve grown too quickly, you will not be able to keep up with that.

-It’s necessary to set boundaries for success so that you’ll be able to scale your business appropriately.
+It’s necessary to set boundaries in mom-owned businesses for success so that you’ll be able to scale your business appropriately.
 Keep up with the changes and make sure that you’re doing everything the right way so that you can see increased success in the future.
 Letting your business get out of hand and not being able to keep up with the clients you have will result in a disaster and could actually mean the downfall of your business.